Quantum meruit

 In the United States, the elements of quantum meruit are determined by state common law.
 For example, to state a claim for unjust enrichment in New York, a plaintiff must allege that (1) defendant was enriched; (2) the enrichment was at plaintiff's expense; and (3) the circumstances were such that equity and good conscience require defendants to make restitution.

-Situations

 Quantum meruit is the measure of damages where an express contract is mutually modified by the implied agreement of the parties, or not completed.
 While there is often confusion between the concept of quantum meruit and that of "unjust enrichment" of one party at the expense of another, the two concepts are distinct.